 MoSCoW: prioritization is key to product success

 Most apps we use today look pretty different in comparison to their initial releases.
 The same goes for your business and your users.
-New apps come and go and very few actually survive the competition.
+New apps come and go and very few survive the competition.
 Some lose their importance, others disappear completely.
 This phenomenon has a lot to do with how app makers prioritize what they offer users.

 Agile Product Development teams know this is best.
 To figure out what to implement first, hoping for success, you can opt for a variety of prioritization models.
-This time we’ll be examining how the MoSCoW model of prioritization can help you achieve your goals.
+This time we’ll be examining how the MoSCoW prioritization model of prioritization can help you achieve your goals.

 Prioritization examples: Snapchat stories

 This happened because Facebook started capitalizing on the already established market for stories.
-The company prioritized new innovations in the concept, took user feedback seriously, and a few iterations later, it overtook the market.
+The company prioritized innovations in the concept, took user feedback seriously, and a few iterations later, it overtook the market.

-The magic happened because of right prioritization.
+The magic happened because of the right prioritization.
 In this article, we discuss the MoSCoW Prioritization model for Agile Product Development teams.
 The model is lightweight and easy to adapt.
 Let’s dive into it!

 Why is prioritization key in agile product development?

 When you’re building a product using the Agile methodology, it is often challenging to balance out product requirements with fulfillment capabilities.
-Most teams struggle to decide whether the features they’ve picked will actually be fruitful for the user, and for the business itself.
+Most teams struggle to decide whether the features they’ve picked will be fruitful for the user, and for the business itself.